Katiyaryuvraj/MdiskSearchBot/README.md

 # Mdisk Search Bot

+NOTE: full source code is written by @AbirHasan2005 , i just changed some codes.

 We have to use Bot for Inline Search & Userbot for Searching in Channels.
 So both Bot & Userbot will work together.

 ## Installation